xkbcommon/libxkbcommon/doc/faq.md

 achieve it.
 <!-- TODO: links to doc of most important DE -->

-If you use a custom layout, please have a look at @ref user-configuration "", which enables making custom layouts *discoverable* by keyboard configuration GUI.
+If you use a custom layout, please have a look at @ref custom-configuration "", which enables making custom layouts *discoverable* by keyboard configuration GUI.
 </dd>
 </dl>